awsdocs/aws-elemental-mediastore-user-guide/doc_source/policies-examples-public-https.md

 # Example Container Policy: Public Read Access over HTTPS<a name="policies-examples-public-https"></a>

-This policy allows users to retrieve an object through an HTTPS request\.
-It allows this access to all users who are authenticated\.
+This example policy allows users to retrieve an object through an HTTPS request\.
+It allows read access to anyone over a secured SSL/TLS connection: authenticated users and anonymous users \(users who are not logged in\)\.
 The statement has the name `PublicReadOverHttps`\.
 It allows access to the `GetObject` and `DescribeObject` operations on any object \(as specified by the \* at the end of the resource path\)\.
-It allows this access to absolutely anyone: all authenticated users and anonymous users \(users who are not logged in\)\.
 It specifies that this access has the condition of requiring HTTPS for the operations:

 ```
 {